FREQUENTLY ASKED QUESTIONS Casket and funeral topicsWhat is the difference between a casket and a coffin?

 ) to purchase the casket from any source -- or even to use one made by a family member or friend.

-Formerly in the U.S. -- until recent decades in rural areas, and still in some religious communities -- families and community members performed all the after-death tasks that most Americans now turn over to the local furneral director.
+Until recent decades in many rural areas, and still in some religious communities -- families and community members performed all the after-death tasks that most Americans now turn over to the local furneral director.
 This included furnishing the casket, preparing the body, welcoming people for a wake or visitation, notifying the town clerk, and transporting the body to the funeral and burial.
 Are embalming, cosmetology and special burial clothing necessary?

 That is the tradition in most of the world, except in major cities.

-Today, however, "traditional" has been completely redefined by the U.S. funeral industry to mean that a funeral home takes care of everything.
+Today, however, "traditional" has been redefined by the U.S. funeral industry to mean that a funeral home takes care of everything.
 All the family does now is pay for everything, which at an average $6500 to $10,000, can represent a major consumer expense.
-Unfortunately, few deceased have thought ahead about a funeral, or actually tried to learn about funeral options that might result in a better experience at a reduced cost, and carefully considered decisions are usually not possible in such a stressful situation.
+Unfortunately, few deceased have thought ahead about a funeral, or actually tried to learn about funeral options that might result in a better experience at a reduced cost, and carefully considered decisions are often not possible in the stressful aftermath of death.

 Many families see no need for most, or any, of these expensive funeral extras, and the next of kin or a designated representative are entitled to handle as many funeral details as they wish, which can cut funeral costs dramatically.Where can people get information about less elaborate funerals?